 Duality is found in many belief systems, but yin and yang are parts of a Oneness that is also equated with the Tao.
 The term 'dualistic-monism' or dialectical monism has been coined in an attempt to express this fruitful paradox of simultaneous unity/duality.
 Yin and yang can be thought of as complementary (rather than opposing) forces that interact to form a dynamic system in which the whole is greater than the assembled parts.
-(Gestalt) Everything has both yin and yang aspects (for instance, shadow cannot exist without light).
+(Gestalt).
+Everything has both yin and yang aspects (for instance, shadow cannot exist without light).
 Either of the two major aspects may manifest more strongly in a particular object, depending on the criterion of the observation.
-The yin yang (i.e. taijitu symbol) shows a balance between two opposites with a portion of the opposite element in each section.
+The yin yang (i.e. taijitu symbol) shows a balance between two opposites with a portion of the opposite element in middle of each.

 Let’s consider masculinity and femininity in terms of Yin and Yang.

 Masculinity (manhood or manliness) is a set of attributes, behaviors, and roles associated with boys and men.
 Traits traditionally viewed as masculine in Western society include courage, independence, assertiveness and aggression.
 Masculine norms, as described in Ronald F. Levant's Masculinity Reconstructed, are "avoidance of femininity; restricted emotions; pursuit of achievement and status; self-reliance; strength and aggression; homophobia.

 Femininity (womanliness or womanhood) is a set of attributes, behaviors, and roles generally associated with girls and women.
 Traits traditionally cited as feminine include gentleness, empathy, and sensitivity.
 While the defining characteristics of femininity are not universally identical, some patterns exist: gentleness, empathy, sensitivity, caring, sweetness, compassion, tolerance, nurturance, deference, and succorance are traits that have traditionally been cited as feminine.